Klagarge/BachelorThesis-OTSecurity/02-main/comm/modbus-details.typ

   }
 } // END OF HEADER

-As discussed on @subj:comm-modbus, Modbus is a straightforward protocol that was initially developed for serial communication via #gls("rtu") but is now commonly implemented over #gls("tcp")/#gls("ip").
+As discussed in @subj:comm-modbus, Modbus is a straightforward protocol that was initially developed for serial communication via #gls("rtu") but is now commonly implemented over #gls("tcp")/#gls("ip").
 This protocol operates in request-response mode, as illustrated in @fig:modbus-seq-req_repl.
-In this setup, the controller sends a request to the Home I/O to retrieve a value or alter an output.
-The Home I/O then replies with the requested value or an acknowledgment message, after which the controller can issue another request or close the connection.
+In this setup, the controller sends a request to the Home I/O simulation to retrieve a value or alter an output.
+Home I/O then replies with the requested value or an acknowledgment message, after which the controller can issue another request or close the connection.

 This request-response mechanism means that the attacker must capture traffic in both directions to modify packets in real-time effectively.
 The attacker needs to know the nature of the request to determine if the response needs alteration.
 Without this knowledge, it would be impossible to decide if a response needs to be modified.